-King-Man and I just returned from spending Christmas in Wisconsin with my 90-year-old father-in-law, Al, and many of King-man's 9 siblings and their families.
-It was a fun, sentimental holiday.
+King-Man and I recently returned from Wisconsin where we visited my 90-year-old father-in-law, Al, and many of King-man's 9 siblings and their families.
+It was a fun, sentimental time.
 Whenever we're at Grandpa's house, we're all missing Grandma Marie--my mother-in-law who passed away in 2001.
 We all have many happy memories of her.
 She was an amazing cook, and I especially loved her homemade cinnamon rolls and bread.
 Molasses cookies were a favorite for her grandkids; they could always count on finding some in Grandma's cookie jar.
 Those cookies were the best.

 Michelle and Melissa grew up on the family dairy farm, and it was a short walk to Grandma and Grandpa's house.
 So, they had lots of opportunities to eat Grandma's cookies.
 They knew exactly the taste and texture of Marie's recipe.
 When I bit into one of Melissa's cookies, it took me back to her grandma's kitchen.
 That's one of the things I love about food, cooking, and shared recipes--there are so many memories and traditions attached to them.
 One bite, and I was transformed back in time.

 Here's a photo of Grandma Marie holding Michelle and Melissa shortly after their birth in 1983, along with a photo of them approx. 1 year later.
 What cuties!
 We were all so excited to have twins in the family.
 They'll be turning 29 soon.
 My how those years have flown by.